contentacms/contenta_vue_nuxt/README.md

 # Drupal 8 headless example with Contenta CMS / JSON API and Vue.js

 !!!
-LOOKING FOR A NEW MAINTENER !!!
+LOOKING FOR A NEW MAINTAINER !!!
 Please contact me or post an issue if you wish to contribute.

 [![Build Status](https://travis-ci.org/contentacms/contenta_vue_nuxt.svg?branch=master)](https://travis-ci.org/contentacms/contenta_vue_nuxt)